 Follow these guidelines to find the right size:

 - Remember to always read the size guide on each product page.

 - Rule of thumb is to go up one size compared to regular shoe size unless the size guide says otherwise.

 Remember that kids, younger as well as older kids, should always wear skate protection when cruising around.
-Some roller blades for kids include a complete set of skate protection with knee and elbow pads, wrist guards and a helmet.
+Some inline skates for kids include a complete set of skate protection with knee and elbow pads, wrist guards and a helmet.
 If there’s no safety gear included as a bundled solution, you can find a lot of protective gear in various colours and variants on our website.
-Being fully geared up does not only ensure that your kid is well-protected, but the equipment will also make your kid feel more safe and this way speed up the learning process.
+Being fully geared up does not only ensure that your kid is well-protected, but the equipment will also make your kid feel safer and this will speed up the learning process.